-Skopelos Island is just hard enough to reach to deter mass tourism, but easy enough if you know how - and you are prepared to be a little independent.
-See getting to Glossa.
+Without an airport, Skopelos Island is just hard enough to reach to deter mass tourism, but easy enough to get to if you know how (we’re talking a fifteen-minute ferry ride easy) and have an ounce of the intrepid spirit.

 Glossa sits on a hillside looking down to its delightful little harbour of Loutraki and over the sea towards Skiathos.
-The streets are narrow and more suited to the donkeys which still use them than to cars.
-Connecting the few streets are steps, some of them long and steep.
+The streets are narrow and more suited to the donkeys, which still sometimes use them, than to cars.
+Connecting the streets are steps and narrow roads, some of them long and steep.
 Most of the traditional town houses in Glossa have a front door downstairs and the back door upstairs, opening on to the next street up.

-The views from Glossa are stunning and almost all two storey houses have a balcony where you can sit and enjoy the view and catch the breeze.
-The good news is that some of these houses are for sale at quite low prices and there are cottages, houses and villas available to rent for holidays.
+The views from Glossa are stunning and almost all two-storey houses have a balcony where you can sit and enjoy the Aegean vistas and catch the breeze.
+There are cottages, houses and villas available to rent for holidays.